pscally1005/pscally1005.github.io/_posts/draft/2026-09-25-mooncakes.markdown

 - If you don't have enough aquafaba, you can use an equal amount of water.

-- The lack of <a href='/misc/celiac'>gluten</a> in the dough means that these mooncakes will a bit harder to shape, and the dough will be prone to crumbling.
+- The dough is intended to have a slightly dry, shortbread-like texture.
+It will be prone to crumbling, so handle it gently when shaping.
+Add slightly more or less aquafaba as needed to achieve a dough that holds together.

 - A full batch of the bean paste yields about <b>240 g</b>, enough for 12 mooncakes with about <b>20 g of filling</b> and <b>30 g of dough</b>.

-- I don't have a <a href='https://amzn.to/4hAUzWa'>mooncake mold</a>, so I'm instead shaping them by hand.
+- I don't have a <a href='https://amzn.to/4hAUzWa'>mooncake mold</a>, so I shape these by hand.
+They won't have the traditional decorative pattern, but they're just as delicious!

-- For some other <a href='/recipes/healthier-dessert'>dessert</a> recipes with <a href='/misc/beans'>beans</a> in them, check out the following:<br>
+- For some other <a href='/recipes/healthier-dessert'>dessert</a> recipes with <a href='/beans'>beans</a> in them, check out the following:<br>
   <ul>
     <li><a href='/recipes/chocolate-peanut-butter-mousse'>Chocolate Peanut Butter Mousse</a></li>
     <li><a href='/recipes/chickpea-nutella'>No-Nut Chickpea Nutella</a></li>